sophont01/QFSEF/README.md

 ## Usage

-The code has been build using Matlab R2022a (but should work for > R2019a) and python 3.9
+The code has been build using Matlab R2022a (but should work for > R2019a) and python 3.9.
+It also depends upon [qtfm toolbox](https://qtfm.sourceforge.io/) for quaternion based processing and adapts codes from [Exposure Fusion](https://mericam.github.io/exposure_fusion/index.html), [GRWF](http://leogrady.net/software/), [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/) and [qRPCA](https://github.com/takshingchan/spl2016).
+Please cite the respective papers and look into their License agreements before publishing.
+We have provided these code in the `libs` and `utils` folders.

 * Install required python packages using:
   `pip install -r requirements.txt`